leotrs/erdos/content/graphs/nodes_edges.md

 # Context

-**Graph** is the mathematical term for a network, and we use these two terms interchangeably throughout the problem sets.
+When we study a real world or abstract network, we usually refer to an underlying mathematical object, called a *graph*.
+We use these two terms interchangeably throughout the problem sets.

 Graph[](#graph)